-Major Grades (tests, quizzes and projects) constitute 40% of the students 9 weeks average.
-Daily work constitutes 60% of the students 9 weeks average.
-The late work policy will be distributed by your child's teachers.
+- Major Grades (tests, quizzes and projects) constitute 40% of the students 9 weeks average.
+Daily work constitutes 60% of the students 9 weeks average. - Teacher will record 2 grades per subject per week. - Late work policies will be distributed by each teacher.
+No teacher will accept late work past each 3-week progress report period.
+The acceptance and grading of work turned in beyond one day late but before the end of the 3-week grading period is at each teacher's discretion.